callibrity/callibrity-theme/README.md

-# Color me surprised (°.°)
+# Callibrity's Developer Theme

 Oh?
 You're a developer huh?

 So, you must like coding right?

-Well, why don't you\
+Well why don't you check out a company that's
-67 65 74 20 62 61 63 6b 20 74 6f 20 69 74 20 74 68 65 6e

-Jk jk, I made this theme with Callibrity's colors just to see what's it like.\
-It was pretty fun.
-And this is technically an extension!\
-So now who knows what I might develop next in VSCode!! 😎

-Out of one rabit hole and into the next, love,

-### Ivan _the not so terrible_ ❤️

-## Screenshots
+_for developers,_
+_by developers!_

+We do all kinds of things like:

+- bring you to the cloud
+- automate your workflow by helping you build out your CI/CD
+- revamp your legacy solution with modern tools
+- and so much more!

+Check out Callibrity at <https://www.callibrity.com/>

+## Color me surprised (°.°)

 Active, Open Solution
 ![Active Solution](./images/ActiveOpenSolution.png)

 No Solution
 ![No Solution](./images/NoSolution.png)

+## Myself

+Hey!
+Thanks for checking out this theme!
+I'm a software developer here at Callibrity and just loved the company colors so much that I thought I'd integrate it into my solution. 😎

+Out of one rabit hole and into the next, love,

+\- [Ivan](https://github.com/ivan-the-terrible) _the not so terrible_ ❤️

 ## Installation